sundaysenergy/drupal-to-static/README.md

 * Access to modules and themes via FTP with TLS/SSL.
 * Aegir management interface on request.

 No domain name, no fancy DNS hosting or CDN.
 To keep your site safe we maintain firewalls and security software.
-To keep it fast we manage load balancers, front-end caches, PHP Opt-Code caches, along with performance optimized versions of PHP, MySQL.
+To keep it fast we manage load balancers, front-end caches, PHP Opt-Code caches, along with performance optimized versions of PHP and MySQL.

 #### Maintenance Costs